michaelliuuu/michaelliuuu/README.md

 ---

 ### :man_technologist: About me:
-Learning how to become backend developer, but dabbling in frontend as well.
+Learning how to become Full Stack Developer.
-- Recently switched careers as an Electrician.
+- Switched careers as an Electrician.
 Interested in where coding will take me!
-- Formerly a Langara College student, working on my bachelors for Combined Major in Science (Computer Science, Physics, Earth and Environmental Sciences) at UBC and pursuing an internship as a Software Engineer.
+- Formerly a Langara College student, working on my bachelors for Combined Major in Science: Computer Science, Physics, Earth and Environmental Sciences at UBC and pursuing an internship as a Software Developer.

 ---